My Not-So-Secret Healthy Habit: Green Smoothies!

 All you need to become a smoothie superstar are nourishing, delicious recipes, some blending smarts and a quality machine.
 When I started whipping up green smoothies, I made some pretty gnarly concoctions, not the kind of drink you’d want to throw back on a regular basis.
 It took a lot of experimentation before I could create delicious smoothies on the fly.
 I want to make it easier for you!
-That’s why I pulled together every drop of my smoothie know-how, plus 60 phenomenal smoothie (and juice!) recipes for my Crazy Sexy Juices and Succulent Smoothies e-guide.
+That’s why I pulled together every drop of my smoothie know-how, plus 60 phenomenal smoothie (and juice!) recipes for my Crazy Sexy Juice and Smoothies e-guide.

 Now that I’ve showed you how to make one of my favorite green smoothies in the video above, you may be curious about the difference between blending and juicing.
 My readers are always asking which is better.
 The answer depends on your personal taste, your lifestyle and what supports your health best (usually they both do, just in different ways!).
 I juice more than I blend, but both are cornerstones of my lifelong self-care plan.

 It’s much more fun to compare blending and juicing using a super snazzy infographic, which is why I made one for you!
-I hope you’ll download it here, print it and post it near your blending and/or juicing altar (aka kitchen counter) and share the heck out of it on social media.
+I hope you’ll download it below, print it and post it near your blending and/or juicing altar (aka kitchen counter) and share the heck out of it on social media.